About Ailsa Chapman (née Nicolson)

 My passion for drawing and painting botanical subjects together with an interest in art history inform the style of my work which I am constantly developing.
 I love the detailed floral paintings of the old Dutch masters, the bold flower paintings of Georgia O'Keeffe, and the work of contemporary botanical artists.
 The use of metallic background colours is inspired by religious Italian Renaissance paintings which often use gold.
 Through the use of these influences and ideas, I aim to create bold and lively portraits of my subjects.

 'The artist see what others only catch a glimpse of',

-Being an artist is part of my family heritage - I come from a long line of artists and designers.
-Both my father and his sister had attended art colleges in London.
+Being an artist is part of my family heritage.
+Both my father and his sister had attended art colleges.
 My father Jim Nicolson went on to have a career as a scenic designer for a television production company.
-His sister Betty initially had a creative career but later gave up work to support the career of her husband, the artist Albert Irvin RA.
+His sister Betty was married to the artist Albert Irvin.